Obesity in the United Kingdom: School meals

 In 2005, British chef Jamie Oliver began a campaign to reduce unhealthy food choices in British schools and to get children more enthused about eating lower calorie nutritious food instead.
 Oliver's efforts to bring radical change to the school meals system, chronicled in the series Jamie's School Dinners, challenged the junk-food culture by showing schools they could serve healthy, nutritious and cost-efficient meals that children enjoyed eating.
 The British Government and Prime Minister Tony Blair promised to take steps to improve school dinners shortly after the programme aired.
 The programme prompted 271,677 people to sign an online petition on the Feed Me Better website, which was delivered to 10 Downing Street on 30 March 2005.
 As a result, the government added an extra £280 million ($316m USD) to help with the school meals plan.
 Currently fried foods are only allowed to be served twice a week and soft drinks are no longer available.
 However, there are no limits on the amount of sugar that can be legally consumed in the School Food Standards.
 The Department for Education and Skills created the, now defunct, School Food Trust, a £60 million initiative to provide support and advice to school administrators to improve the standard of school meals.
-Sugarwise found that some children have been exceeding the recommended sugar limits at schools and in June 2019 introduced a certification scheme for school catering.
+Sugarwise found that some children have been exceeding the recommended sugar limits at schools, and in June 2019, introduced a certification scheme for school catering.

 Recommendations by medical professionals

-In 2013 220,000 doctors in the United Kingdom united to form what they call a 'prescription' for the UK's obesity epidemic.
-The report presented an action plan for future campaigning activity, setting out 10 recommendations for healthcare professionals, local and national government, industry and schools which it believes will help tackle the nation's obesity crisis.
+In 2013, 220,000 doctors in the United Kingdom united to form what they call a 'prescription' for the UK's obesity epidemic.
+The report presented an action plan for future campaigning activity, setting out 10 recommendations for healthcare professionals, local and national government, industry and schools which it believed would help tackle the nation's obesity crisis.